zyzoooo/luaobfusactor-deob-walkthrough/luaobfusactor-deob-walkthrough/walkthrough/03_string_map.md

 These are not random labels.
 They define the full feature set of the script.

-## What this means structurally

-From just the string map, you can already classify the script:

-- Roblox game automation tool
-- UI-driven toggle system
-- Key-based access gate
-- Multiple gameplay automation modules
-- Performance / anti-idle utilities

 At this point, you already understand the script’s *behavior*, even before touching the logic.

 ## Why this step matters